 Full Guide: FME Flow Troubleshooting Guide

-Are you encountering issues connecting a database to FME Flow (formerly FME Server)?
+Are you encountering issues connecting a database to FME Flow?

-Many workspaces that are run from FME Flow require you to connect and authenticate to a database.
-FME Flow allows you to securely upload, store and reference your own authentication parameters with Database Connections.
+Many workspaces that run in FME Flow require you to connect to and authenticate with a database.
+FME Flow allows you to securely upload, store, and reference your own authentication parameters with Database Connections.
 And just like in FME Workbench, connections to databases are safely stored as self-contained objects.
 Once uploaded to FME Flow, the Database Connections page provides a convenient and secure management hub.

 Note that Database and Web Connections previously shared the same article.
-We have since broken the article into separate articles so we could expand on each topic as well as it would be easier to find via search.
+We have since broken the article into separate articles so we could expand on each topic and make it easier to find via search.
 Please navigate to FME Flow Troubleshooting: Web Connections article for information about Web Connections and Web Services.

 General Troubleshooting